indiana-university/rivet-source/src/components/01-type-scale/README.md

 Font weight can be used to emphasize different parts of your interface and help enforce visual hierarchy.
 [Design System] uses Benton Sans Regular and Benton Sans Bold font weights.

 ## Implementation notes
 Try to keep the number of different font sizes you use in your application to a minimum.
-The size of fonts depends on the design of you application, but picking a handful of font sizes and sticking to them makes it easier to maintain consistency throught the interface.
+The size of fonts depends on the design of you application, but picking a handful of font sizes and sticking to them makes it easier to maintain consistency throughout the interface.

 For instance, you might define a limited type scale for you app of: